Uncertainty quantification and stability of neural operators for prediction of three-dimensional turbulence: Numerical methods

 \subsubsection{Factorized-implicit Fourier neural operator}

 Tran \emph{et al.} \cite{tranFactorizedFourierNeural2023d} proposed the factorized Fourier neural operator (F-FNO) for solving partial differential equations (PDEs), demonstrating improved accuracy and efficiency compared to the vanilla FNO.
 The main innovation of F-FNO lies in the factorization of Fourier transforms across problem dimensions, which significantly reduces the number of trainable parameters.
 Inspired by the Fourier transform factorization strategy and the design of the Euler-form implicit iterative structure in IFNO, we configure a factorized version of IFNO, namely the factorized-implicit Fourier neural operator (F-IFNO).
 Unlike the F-FNO architecture, which directly updates high-dimensional features between consecutive Fourier layers, the F-IFNO framework models the feature increment in an integrator-like manner.
 Similar to the F-FNO model, the weights in F-IFNO are shared between different layers to reduce the trainable parameters.
-As illustrated in Fig.~\ref{fig:3}, the architecture of F-IFNO closely resembles that of IFNO, with the only distinction being the structure of the implicit Fourier layers.
-The iterative update rule for F-IFNO is expressed as:

-Here, the replacement of $R_{\phi}$ with $R_{\phi i}$ in Fourier layers reduces parameter numbers from $\mathcal{O}(LH^2 M^d)$ to $\mathcal{O}(LH^2Md)$, where $H$ denotes the hidden dimension, $M$ is the number of retained Fourier modes, and $d$ represents the spatial dimensionality of the problem.
-The $\Delta t$ in Eq.~\eqref{eq:32} represents the feature increment captured by the implicit factorized Fourier layer.
-By combining Fourier transform factorization with implicit iteration, F-IFNO achieves superior prediction accuracy compared to both IFNO and IUFNO, while maintaining a significantly smaller number of parameters, thereby reducing the overall computational cost.
+The detailed F-IFNO architecture is defined in ~\ref{subappendix1.3}.